The Major Requirement

 Women's and Gender Studies

-Individually designed majors allow freedom of choice.
-Under this program students have created their own majors in such fields as arts administration, cognitive science, Latin American studies, political economy, twentieth century social philosophy, and public health.
+The individually designed interdepartmental major (IDIM) allows freedom of choice.
+Under this program, students have created their own majors in such fields as arts administration, cognitive science, Latin American studies, political economy, twentieth-century social philosophy, and public health.